codespirit7/Receipt-Master/README.md

-## Description
+# Receipt Master
-### Receipt Master is a web applocation which allows users to view, download and send the invoices of the generated bill to their emails.
+Receipt Master is a web application which allow users to generate a free invoice online.
+User can fill their client name, address, email, product, quantity and price and generate an invoice which they can view on browser, download or mail to the client.